Design Twitter – A System Design Interview Question

 - Precompute the home timeline of User A (follower of Eminem) with everyone except Eminem’s tweet(s)

-- For every user maintains the list of celebrities in the cache as well whom that user is following.
+- Every user maintains the list of celebrities in the cache as well as whom that user is following.
 When the request will arrive (tweet from the celebrity) you can get the celebrity from the list, fetch the tweet from the user timeline of the celebrity and then mix the celebrity’s tweet at runtime with other tweets of User A.

 - So when User A access his home timeline his tweet feed is merged with Eminem’s tweet at load time.
 So the celebrity tweet will be inserted at runtime.